icosalogic/IcosaLogic_Inverter_PWM/README.md

 - `invArch` Inverter Architecture
     - `I20_HALF_BRIDGE` Generate PWM signals for a half bridge configuration with 2 MOSFETs per line
     - `I20_T_TYPE` Generate PWM signals for a T-Type inverter with 4 MOSFETs per line
-- `hws` Half Wave Signal is an optional output signal that is high for half of the output sine wave
-    - `I20_HWS_NONE` Don't generate a half-wave signal
-    - `I20_HWS_SINGLE` Generate a single half wave signal
+    - `I20_DC` Generate PWM signals for DC output using a half bridge configuration with 2 MOSFETs per line
-    - `I20_HWS_PAIR` Generate a pair of opposite half-wave signals, with dead time inserted between transitions
-- `outRmsVoltage` Target RMS voltage of output<br>
+- `outVoltage` Target RMS voltage of output<br>
     - This integer number is meaningful only if feedback is used
+- `outCurrent` Target current of output<br>
+    - This integer number is meaningful only if feedback is used, primarily for current-limited DC output
 - `numLines` The number of output lines, which determines the number of PWM signals to generate<br>
     - An integer value from 1 to 3, inclusive
 - `outFreq` The frequency of the output lines